edtechjeff/HowTo/HowTo/Imaging/DISM/PostDeploymentScripts/readme.md

 Scripts
 ```
 5. Create a file called SetupComplete.cmd
-6. In the file put in what ever commmands you want.
+6. In the file put in what ever commands you want.
 ***In this example we are going to install Chrome, Notepad ++ and 7zip

 ```